jest-community/awesome-jest/README.md

 - [jest-snapshots-svg](https://www.github.com/jest-community/jest-snapshots-svg) Take a React component tree, and render it into an SVG.
 - [jest-image-snapshot](https://github.com/americanexpress/jest-image-snapshot) Take a snapshot test of an image buffer, and catch when the image changes over a threshold.
 Commonly used for visual regression testing.
 - [enzyme-to-json](https://github.com/adriantoine/enzyme-to-json) Convert Enzyme wrappers to a format compatible with Jest snapshot testing.
+- [jest-styled-components](https://github.com/styled-components/jest-styled-components) A set of utilities for testing Styled Components with Jest.

 ### Migration